New beers mark 20th anniversary of Sunderland's Vaux Breweries' closure

 A reward of free ale is also still on offer to anyone who can help Mr Anderson track down the three original gold tankard trophies.

-He said: “We have had one or two suggestions from people but haven’t been able to find them just yet.”

-The tankards, which disappeared after Vaux’s closure, are about six-inches tall and anyone with information can contact Mr Anderson at the brewery on (0191) 5848844.
+The tankards, which disappeared after Vaux’s closure, are about six-inches tall.
+If you help, contact Mr Anderson at the brewery on (0191) 5848844.